Spencer House Bed & Breakfast : While You're Here

 Lake Erie Speedway: Don't be too quick to pass up a good time at the races.
 Races

-help every weekend from May-September.
+are held every weekend from May-September.

 Erie Otters Hockey: Don't miss a chance to see the Erie Otters take on the OHL.
 Tickets are available in advance or at the door on game night.